Nithin-Kumar-N/MLHGHW/Tic Tac Toe game/readme.md

-This is Tic Tac toe game
+This is Tic Tac Toe game